metbril/homepage/content/posts/_index.md

 ---
 title: Posts
 ---
-The full list of all available posts.
+The full list of all posts.